CakeML/cakeml/examples/lpr_checker/compilation/README.md

 Compiles the lpr example by evaluation inside the logic of HOL

 [proofs](proofs):
-Prove end-to-end correctness theorem for LRAT checker
+Prove end-to-end correctness theorem for LPR checker

 [ramseyCompileScript.sml](ramseyCompileScript.sml):
 Compiles the ramsey example by evaluation inside the logic of HOL